Aliases for RGS2 Gene

 GeneCards Summary for RGS2 Gene

 RGS2 (Regulator Of G Protein Signaling 2) is a Protein Coding gene.
 Diseases associated with RGS2 include Complement Component 5 Deficiency and Generalized Anxiety Disorder.
-Among its related pathways are Signaling by GPCR and Olfactory Signaling Pathway.
+Among its related pathways are Development A3 receptor signaling and G-protein signaling G-Protein alpha-i signaling cascades.
 Gene Ontology (GO) annotations related to this gene include GTPase activator activity and beta-tubulin binding.
 An important paralog of this gene is RGS3.

 UniProtKB/Swiss-Prot for RGS2 Gene